 ELA can be a tough subject to teach because there are so many pieces within it.
-It can take lots of lesson planning, resource purchasing, and material sorting to get it all prepping.
+It can take lots of lesson planning, resource purchasing, and material sorting to get it all prepped.
 But what happens when you find yourself in need of a quick and free activity for ELA?

-Sometimes, a free and simple paper folding activity is all you need to Create an effective, and engaging Reading activity.
+Sometimes, a free and simple paper folding activity is all you need to create an effective, and engaging Reading activity.
 I have compiled a list of 5 free folding paper activities that simply require one (or two) pieces of paper.
 I’ll walk you through how to fold and use these free paper activities.
-And hopefully, this can help in the future when you’re in need or a quick and easy ELA activity on the fly.
+And hopefully, this can help in the future when you’re in need of a quick and easy ELA activity on the fly.